 This is the main portion of the spreadsheet.
 It started as a place to keep information about all of our new chicks but has evolved to meet a variety of your needs.
 The whole spreadsheet links from knowing when your chicks start laying, if they died or were sold, and other notes.
 The key fields that need to be filled in correctly for the Egg Laying Spreadsheet to work:

 - Laying Date

 - Death/Sale date if applicable

 This is the fun spreadsheet!
 I simply pull this sheet up on my phone when I collect eggs and put in the numbers.
 It is pretty simple, just put how many eggs of each type and color in the appropriate slots.
 The totals will auto-calculate for you and update the summaries and charts as you go.
 I have left what exactly goes in sizes and colors up to you.
 I tend to put cream eggs with white and tan eggs with brown, etc. but that decision is up to the individual chicken owner.
-Pro-tip: you can put in total eggs, and skip color and sizes but you will lose you size and color charts.
+The newest charts include species and egg size tracking.
+Pro-tip: you can put in total eggs in the EZ total column (not shown), and skip color and sizes but you will lose your size, color, and species charts.

 Expense & Income Tracker